UCSBCarpentry/2022-08-09-ucsb-r-geospatial/_episodes/01-raster-structure.md

 > > AREA_OR_POINT=Area
 > > ~~~
 > > {: .output}
 > > 1.
-If this file has the same CRS as DSM_HARV?
+If this file has the same CRS as HARV_DSM?
 Yes: UTM Zone 18, WGS84, meters.
 > > 2.
 What format `NoDataValues` take?  -9999
 > > 3.
 The resolution of the raster data?
 1x1
 > > 4.
 How large a 5x5 pixel area would be?
 5mx5m How?
 We are given resolution of 1x1 and units in meters, therefore resolution of 5x5 means 5x5m.